 – The European ecosystem should support the seamless, secure, and verifiable exchange of digital evidence;

-– The ecosystems should provide protection against identity thefts and data falsification;
+– The ecosystems should protect against identity thefts and data falsification;

 – The new ecosystem should support the development of new business models, services, and applications;